Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Experimental Settings

 \subsection{Baseline Methods for SER}

-We compare our proposed method, Sparse MERIT, with seven SER baselines: \begin{itemize} \item \textbf{Original}: Fine-tunes the SER model on clean emotional speech without any adaptation to noisy conditions.
+We compare our proposed method, Sparse MERIT, with nine SER baselines: \begin{itemize} \item \textbf{Original}: Fine-tunes the SER model on clean emotional speech without any adaptation to noisy conditions.

-\item \textbf{SE Pre-process (SE-P)}: Applies an SE model as a front-end module to denoise the input audio before SER.
-The SE model is pre-trained on the VCTK-DEMAND dataset \cite{valentini_2016_1} and fine-tuned on the MSP-Podcast corpus.
-The SER model is then trained on the enhanced speech.
+\item \textbf{SE Pre-process with BSSE-SE (SE-P w/ BSSE-SE)}: Uses the BSSE-SE model, which is the same SE module adopted in our MTL framework, as a front-end enhancer.
+BSSE-SE is trained on VCTK-DEMAND \cite{valentini_2016_1} and fine-tuned on MSP-Podcast, and the SER model is subsequently trained using the enhanced speech.

+\item \textbf{SE-P w/ SGMSE+}: Replaces the BSSE-SE front-end in SE-P with SGMSE+ \cite{richter_2023_1}, a diffusion-based speech enhancement model, to examine whether a stronger generative enhancer yields additional robustness gains for SER under noisy conditions.

+\item \textbf{SE-P w/ SEMamba}: Replaces the BSSE-SE front-end in SE-P with SEMamba \cite{chao_2024_1}, which adopts state-space sequence modules as an alternative to attention-centric designs.
+This baseline evaluates whether the state-space sequence modeling and its computational characteristics in the SE front-end translate into improved robustness for downstream SER.

-\item \textbf{Fine-tuning Entire Model (FT-M)}: Fine-tunes both the SSL backbone and the SER classification head directly on noisy speech data.
+\item \textbf{Fine-tuning Entire Model (FT-M)}: Fine-tunes both the SSL backbone and the SER classification head directly on noisy speech data, effectively treating noise corruption as data augmentation to improve robustness.

 \item \textbf{Naive Fine-tuning w/ Multi-task Learning (FT-MTL)}: Jointly trains SE and SER using a shared SSL backbone, where a weighted sum of layer-wise representations is used as the input to both task-specific heads.
-The model is trained on noisy speech by combining the enhancement and classification losses, following the approach proposed in~\cite{tzeng_2025_1}.
+The model is trained on noisy speech by combining the enhancement and classification losses, following the approach proposed in \cite{tzeng_2025_1}.

 \item \textbf{FT-MTL w/ Uncertainty}: Extends FT-MTL by applying task uncertainty-based loss weighting \cite{kendall_2018_1} to automatically balance the SE and SER objectives during training.

 \item \textbf{FT-MTL w/ PCGrad}: Builds on FT-MTL by applying PCGrad \cite{yu_2020_1} to mitigate gradient interference between tasks and improve training stability. \end{itemize}